-You are urged to enable the non-echoing of passwords by using the FORCE\PASSWORD command of EDIT\PROFILE.
-If your system is to maintain a C2-certified level of security, you must enable non-echoing.
-When FORCE\PASSWORD is in effect, a user who enters a password as part of the LOGIN command line receives an error message and is refused entry to the system.
+You are urged to prohibit the user from typing the password from the login line by enabling the No Passwords on LOGIN Command Line system feature of CONFIG_USERS.
+If your system is to maintain a C2-certified level of security, you must enable this feature.
+Thereafter, a user who enters a password as part of the LOGIN command line receives an error message and is refused entry to the system.

-When users log in at half-duplex terminals, passwords are echoed, whether or not FORCE\PASSWORD has been enabled.
+When users log in at half-duplex terminals, passwords are echoed, whether or not the No Passwords on LOGIN Command Line feature has been enabled.

-Suggesting That Users Change Passwords: The CHANGE\PASSWORD command allows users to change their login passwords at any time.
+Suggesting That Users Change Passwords: The CHANGE_PASSWORD command allows users to change their login passwords at any time.
 Your system gains an additional measure of security if you encourage all users to change their passwords immediately after their first login.
 Changing the password at first login ensures that only one person (the person who performed the change) knows the password.
 In addition, you may want to encourage users to change their passwords periodically.